mapnik/mapnik.github.com/_posts/2012-06-17-mapnik-sprint-2012-day1.md

 ## Big needs
 Topics that received strong attention in the discussion were supporting better text and marker placement, more data-driven/dynamic symbolizers, and CSS natively.
 Fortunately each of these tasks, while very large, are in process and solidly on the roadmap.

-Mapnik 2.1 will include a re-written placement system by Hermann Krause, supporting alternative placements and fallbacks - the task before release is to document how it works.
+Mapnik 2.1 will include a re-written placement system by Hermann Kraus, supporting alternative placements and fallbacks - the task before release is to document how it works.

 A big step forward to more dynamic symbolizers was achieved last week thanks to the team at [mirecta](https://github.com/mirecta)/[mapy.cz](http://www.mapy.cz/) who landed expressions support for [svg transforms](https://github.com/mapnik/mapnik/pull/1243), and markers sizes will also soon be able to be [data-driven](https://github.com/mapnik/mapnik/pull/1255).
 But, much work and energy remains to properly design and support more symbolizers - work that will likely take another 6 months or so and will not appear until after the Mapnik 2.1 release.